 For some nationalities (France, Italy, Greece) the art of debating is vital – where for others (Japan, Finland) silence is applied at strategic stages.
 Your colleagues from China, Japan and Korea are probably having to work harder at listening and may be reluctant to admit to not following the discussion.
 Furthermore, what is said at the meeting is also evaluated against the context of how it was said (language/fluency issues), when and where and who said it and why (authority/hierarchy concerns).

 Approach your multi-cultural meeting being mindful of these differences but don’t be rigid in your thinking and stereotype individuals and nationalities.
-If you can beforehand, read as much as possible about the people and customs that you are working with (for example, subscribe to our free, monthly cultural newsletter).
+If you can beforehand, read as much as possible about the people and customs that you are working with (visit our resources for country specifics).
 Encourage your colleagues to think about how they may come across so they can make small adjustments too.
 Test your hypothesis against evidence you observe during the meetings.
 Equally important, don’t go over-board and pretend to be someone you’re not.

 At the outset establish some protocols and norms so your colleagues know how the meeting will run.
 Ensure the structure of the meeting is clear.
 For example, if you want to encourage dialogue, create a structure for it because it may not happen spontaneously with high-power distance cultures (UAE, Mexico, Malaysia, China).
 Unlike low-power distance nationalities (Austria, Israel, Scandinavia, Germany, Switzerland) they are not always comfortable speaking up on a subject that they are not experts in, and would rather defer to the boss/expert’s opinion.
 In larger group meetings, consider breaking up the participants into sub-teams to gather opinions, and then one person from each group can act as spokesperson for the rest.